- Download our Moving to Sydney Guide (PDF)

 Thanks to an extensive public transport network, getting around in Sydney is straightforward.
-The numerous options available not only allow new arrivals to explore the city but also gives them more choice when it comes to accommodation.
-Having a private vehicle is not essential but increases opportunities for expats to travel and explore Australia.
+The various modes available not only allow new arrivals to explore the city, but also give them more choice when it comes to accommodation as commuting from outlying areas into the city is relatively quick and efficient.

 Public transport in Sydney

 Sydney boasts an extensive network of public transportation which includes trains, light rail, buses and ferries.
 It is easy to get around the city on public transport, especially with an Opal card, which is a smartcard that can be loaded with credit.
 Travellers simply tap in and out of the terminal with the card, with the fare being automatically deducted.

 Sydney has a comprehensive suburban train network run by Sydney Trains.
 The rail service consists of a number of lines, most of which run through the city centre.
 The suburbs and the city centre are both well serviced by these trains.

 Sydney’s light rail system is a tram route that was designed to complement the monorail.
 It runs underground through rail tunnels and then on the streets like a conventional tram when it reaches the city centre.